daattali/beautiful-jekyll/_posts/2022-07-16-real-life-sensor-data-modeling.md

 ## Variability in Process Step Duration

-Now that we have seen how to generate test data for ideal batch sequences and incorporate omissions in it, it is important to acknowledge that it is hard to consider the chemical manufacturing process as a perfectly timed operation.
+Now that I can generate test data for ideal batch sequences and incorporate omissions in it, it is important to acknowledge that consider the chemical manufacturing process as a perfectly timed operation is pretty unreasonable.
 There can be deviations in the timing of each process step, which can impact the overall accuracy of batch data analysis.
 To accurately reflect real-world conditions in our testing data, it is necessary to incorporate these delays into our generated test time series.
-To this end, we will first generate a random number from a truncated normal distribution to add variability to the `duration` parameter value:
+To this end, I use a random number from a truncated normal distribution to add variability to the `duration` parameter value:

 ```python